lamquangmanh/gitops-config/k3s-infras/README.md

-Great!
-Here's a high-level flow of your infrastructure setup along with an explanation and a text-based diagram.

----

 ### 🔁 Infrastructure Flow

 1. **GitHub Repo (`gitops-config`)**
-   → Stores all Kubernetes manifests (infra/services/applications).
+   → Stores all Kubernetes manifests (k3s-apps, k3s-infras).

 2. **GitHub Actions**
    → Triggered on changes to `gitops-config` repo (e.g., push to `main`).
    → Deploys changes to ArgoCD (via `kubectl apply` or ArgoCD CLI).

 3. **ArgoCD**
-   → Syncs the manifests into your local Minikube Kubernetes cluster.
+   → Syncs the manifests into your local K3s Kubernetes cluster.
    → Deploys:

    - Gloo Gateway
    - OPA (Open Policy Agent)
-   - Your microservices (e.g., User Service, etc.)
+   - Your microservices (e.g., User Service (FE, BFF, BE), etc.)

 4. **Gloo Gateway**
    → Acts as the API gateway for all incoming traffic.